-Shawn began his teaching career as a physics teacher at a mid-size Toronto high school while teaching physics part-time for a large community college.
-He started an M.Ed. degree part-time at Queen’s University in 2002 so that he could explore his interest in using active-learning pedagogy in the physics classroom.
-Shawn was particularly interest in creating classroom experiences that help students develop a conceptual understanding of physics.
-Three years into his career as a high school teacher, Shawn accepted a unique position as a seconded teacher for a large high school in York Region District School Board.
-It was in this capacity as a “learning plus” teacher that Shawn had the opportunity to teach with colleagues from across the curriculum.
-Shawn quickly found that he had developed an interest in how teachers’ learn to teach from professional experiences.
+I began my teaching career as a physics teacher at a mid-size Toronto high school in Toronto District School Board while teaching physics part-time for a large community college.
+I started a thesis-based M.Ed. degree part-time at Queen’s University in 2002 so that I could explore my interest in using active-learning pedagogy in the physics classroom.
+I was particularly interested in creating classroom experiences that help students develop a conceptual understanding of physics.
+Three years into my career as a secondary school teacher, I accepted a unique position as a seconded teacher for a large secondary school in York Region District School Board.
+It was in this capacity as a “learning plus” teacher with a focus on language and literacy education that I had the opportunity to teach with colleagues from across the curriculum.
+I particularly enjoyed the opportunity to teach alongside colleagues from each subject area–a unique experiences that helped me articulate how I understand different types of knowledge used by teachers–and quickly found that I had developed an interest in how teachers’ learn to teach from professional experiences.

 In 2005 I enrolled in the Ph.D. program at Queen’s University as a curriculum studies major and a cognitive studies minor whose research interests included teacher education, self-study of teacher education practices, physics education research, and science education.
 I pursued a SSHRC-funded research program designed to elicit teacher candidates’ perceptions of how professional knowledge is constructed in a preservice teacher education program.
 One significant finding from my study was that a coherent approach to teaching a preservice methods course can have a significant impact on how teacher candidates understanding and construct professional knowledge of teaching and learning.
 My dissertation was honoured with an Award of Excellence from the Canadian Association of Teacher Education (CATE) division of the Canadian Society for Studies in Education (CSSE).